-No report on pay scandal after a year One year ago today, on Friday, February 9th 1973, "Leeds Student" published a front page article concerning allegations of irregular payments to a member of the University Union Executive.
-A Committee of Inquiry was set up by an OGM to investigate the affair, but that committee has not yet produced a report.
+However an acquaintance of the student concerned said: No report on pay scandal after a year One year ago today, on Friday, February 9th 1973, "Leeds Student" published a front page article concerning allegations of irregular payments to a member of the University Union Executive.
+A Committee of Inquiry was set up by an OGM to investigate the affair, but that committee has not yet procommittee has not yet produced a report.
 The inquiry was to consider the legality of a cash payment of £207.26 made to Union Deputy President for Services John Bisbrowne during the 1972 summer vacation.
 Mr Bisbrowne was at that time House Secretary.
 The committee elected by the OGM consisted of five members of whom three have completed their courses and left the University.
 A fourth Dick Pennell, attended none of the committee's hearings.
+Dick Pennell, attended none of the committee's hearings.
 Mr Gillard, the only surviving active member of the committee said on Wednesday: "I have a draft report but it shouldn't be published until the permanent staff named in it have had a chance to see it and to consult their Trade Union representative."
 "It's a disgrace!
-He's not the sort of person they should be prosecuting; he's just forgetful.
-They ought to be after people who are deliberately trying to fiddle the Union."
-Union Council member Carol Jelley, who was not at the meeting when the decision was taken commented later: "If he hasn't made an outright refusal to pay and he is still a student here then he should be given time to pay."
-The same 'in camera' meeting also rejected a byelaw change proposed by Mr Boothby requiring a nonstudent guarantor for all student loans.
-However, it is still possible within the existing bylaws for the Student Loans Committee to instruct the Student Treasurer not to pay any loan not backed by Move to end cash grants The system whereby student teachers at the Polytechnic are only given half of their grants by the college authorities may soon be en- A Board of Governors subcommittee is to recommend to the Department of Education and Science to allow all the students to be given full cash At the moment these students are only given £220 out of their maximum grant of £465 or more - the rest being used for paying for board and food.
+He's not the sort of person they should be prosecuting; he's just for-getful.
+They ought to be after people who are deliber-ately trying to fiddle the Union."
+Union Council member Carol Jelley, who was not at the meeting when the de-cision was taken commented later: "If he hasn't made an later: "If he hasn't made an outright refusal to pay and he is still a student here then he should be given time to pay."
+The same 'in camera' The same 'in camera' meeting also rejected a byelaw change proposed by Mr Boothby requiring a non-student guarantor for all student loans.
+However, it is still possible within the existing bylaws for the Student Loans Committee to instruct the Student Treasurer not to pay any loan not backed by a guarantor.
+Move to end cash grants The system whereby student teachers at the Polytech-nic are only given half of their grants by the college authorities may soon be en- A Board of Governors sub-committee is to recommend to the Department of Education and Science to allow all the students to be given full cash grants.
+At the moment these stuout of their maximum grant of £465 or more - the rest being used for paying for board and food.
 They have to use meal cards for lunch and have to pay for breakfast and evening meals whether they eat them or not.
 The Union presented a four-page submission to the Governors Consultative Committee on Monday making the recommendation, this was accepted.
-Poly tribunal chief escapes censure Poly Union Disciplinary Tribunal Chairman Steve Beattie jubilantly survived a vote of no-confidence in him at an SGM last Friday.
-Board of Reps Chairman Dave Barker, who proposed the motion, accused Mr Beattie of being incapable of holding office and said that he was drunk when he took charge of a meeting of the Tribunal last term.
+Poly tribunal chief escapes censure Poly Union Disciplinary Tribunal Chairman Steve Beattie jubilantly survived a vote of no-confidence in him at an SGM last Friday. him at an SGM last Friday Board of Reps Chairman Dave Barker, who proposed the motion, accused Mr Beattie of being incapable of holding office and said that he was drunk when he took charge of a meeting of the Tribunal last term.

 Housing conference "Housing for All", a conference on housing is to be held in the Poly Union on Sunday, 24ht February.
 It is being organised by members of various housing associations in Leeds.
 The meeting in question occurred after charges were brought against Union Deputy President Linda Vaughan because of her involvement in an anti-sexist demonstration staged outside the Queen's Hotel, Leeds.
-The charges were dropped before the Tribunal met but at Friday's SGM Mr Beattie accused the Union Exec of engineering the dropping of the charge in order to defend one of its own memebrs.
-Before the meeting moved to a vote Mr Beattie said that he was not drunk at the time in question and had no intention of resigning whether the meeting supported him or Dogs foul Dogs are still getting into assorted missiles.
+The charges were demonded.